 New Canadian Media is a member-based, non-profit that exists to showcase immigrant journalism and amplify the work of journalists from various immigrant/ethnic backgrounds.
 Immigrants are among Canada’s marginalized communities, meaning that their views are not adequately reflected in public discourse, including through the media.

-NCM has tapped into a deep reservoir of immigrant journalism talent – an untapped resource that counts over 200 individual contributors (“NCM Collective”) as of March 2020 who speak and write in a rich variety of languages.
+NCM has tapped into a deep reservoir of immigrant journalism talent – an untapped resource that counts over 200 individual contributors (“NCM Collective”) who speak and write in a rich variety of languages.
 NCM has also pioneered a national effort to raise professional standards through in-person training and mentoring under its educational mandate.
 An NCM audience profile survey conducted by Ekos Research Associates in 2016 showed that NCM’s readership was evenly split between Canadian-born and foreign-born readers and represents a wide diversity of Canada’s ethnic make-up.

 NCM is committed to exploring all forms of media art and storytelling, including multimedia, social media, narrative non-fiction and other innovative channels that capture the rich and varied lived experience of newcomers to Canada.
 Our newsroom works with immigrant and non-immigrant journalists to produce original news coverage to a professional standard.
 We believe in collaborative journalism, and in our short history, count the organizations below among our partners.